bmk9xyz/astro/src/content/blogs/post-4.md

 ---
-title: Bài mới 01
+title: "Bài mới 01"
-description: This post will show up on its own!
+description: "This post will show up on its own!"
-pubDate: 2024-02-07
+pubDate: "2024-02-07"
-author: Astro-naut Sid
+author: "Astro-naut Sid"
-tags: |-
+tags: "|-"
-  astro
-  ass
 draft: false
-image:
+image: ""
-  url: src/assets/images/2.jpg
+url: "src/assets/images/2.jpg"
-  alt: The word astro against an illustration of planets and stars.
+alt: "The word astro against an illustration of planets and stars."
+date: "2025-09-15"
 ---

 This is my fourth post should show up with my other blog posts, because `import.meta.glob()` is returning a list of all my posts in order to create my list.

 ![sss](src/assets/images/2.jpg)